nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - The Archetype language implementation has support in the compiler (cf.
   [documentation](https://docs.archetype-lang.org/archetype-language/metadata-tzip-16)).

+## Rationales / Design Choices

+This section keeps track of some of the choices made in the development of the specification.

+- *Use of the contract storage:* Another way of “storing” an URI on-chain could have been to use an “operation event” (an contract-call that is only used to record its payload on the blockchain without keeping anything in the contract's storage).
+This method is the cheapest in gas and storage but it requires an indexer for any implementation to be able to do anything.
+We consider this too much of a barrier for adoption.
+Moreover, we also want to leave the option of storing the metadata JSON *on-chain* (strongly requested by users).
+- *The use of a big-map:* Once the contract-storage solution is assumed, we could have left the choice between `(bytes %metadata)` and `(big_map %metadata string bytes)`.
+The former's gain in type-checking/deserialization gas seems negligible (we measured to around 250 units) compared to the extra complexity of the specification that it would incur.
+- *The `string` in `(big_map string bytes)`:* The keys of the big-map are used for addressing values, including in the URI definition.
+The Michelson `string` type is a good practical choice for this; it has an obvious and readable concrete encoding: the string literal itself.
+- *The `bytes` in `(big_map string bytes)`:* Michelson strings are limited in the characters one can encode (only ASCII printable and some whitespace), so to allow arbitrary values we need to use the `bytes` type.
+This includes the metadata JSON which, when stored on-chain, requires full UTF-8 capabilities (not supported by the `string` type).
+- *The use of JSON-Schema instead of JSON_LD or other specifications:* Basic JSON(-Schema) was chosen because it is already pervasive in the Tezos ecosystem, including in the node RPCs defined in all the Mainnet protocols.

 ## Future Work & Extensions

 A few extensions and improvements are already planned or in progress: